The Riemannian hemisphere is almost calibrated in the injective hull of its boundary: Abstract

 \section{Abstract}

-An exact differential two-form in the injective hull of the Riemannian circle is constructed and its norm is shown to be stationary at points of the open hemisphere spanned by the circle.
-The norm employed is the comass with respect to the inscribed Riemannian definition of area on normed planes.
-This implies that in any metric space, the induced Finsler mass of a two-dimensional Ambrosio-Kirchheim rectifiable metric current with a Riemannian circle of length $2\pi$ as a boundary can be estimated from below by $2\pi$ plus a term of second order in the Hausdorff distance to an isometric copy of the hemisphere with the same boundary.
-These competitors contain the class of oriented Lipschitz surfaces of arbitrary topological type and as such the result provides positive evidence for Gromov's filling area conjecture.
+An exact differential two-form is constructed in the injective hull of the Riemannian circle, whose comass norm, defined via the inscribed Riemannian area on normed planes, is stationary at every point of the open hemisphere spanned by the circle.
+As a consequence, in any metric space, the induced Finsler mass of a two-dimensional Ambrosio-Kirchheim rectifiable current with boundary a Riemannian circle of length $2\pi$ admits a lower bound of $2\pi$ plus a second-order term in the Hausdorff distance to an isometric copy of the hemisphere.
+This estimate applies to all oriented Lipschitz surfaces spanning the circle, regardless of their topology, and thus offers positive evidence for Gromov's filling area conjecture.